 Having been a scholarship student at The University of Sydney, Stefan dipped his toe into the waters of Silicon Valley in his early twenties, but returned to Australia to pursue music, rather than maths.
 In 2004, he joined the Australian rock band Faker, with whom he played for several years, clocking up ARIA nominations and a solid platinum hit.
 Having also studied Jazz at the Sydney Conservatorium, Stefan brings all this experience to bear in his current work as a composer, sound designer, performer and collaborator in theatre, dance and film.

-Stefan returns to work on another of Andrew's Chekhovian adaptations with Three Sisters in 2017, as well as The Resistible Rise of Arturo Ui and Accidental Death of an Anarchist in 2018.
-In anticipation, we asked Stefan to share and discuss with you a few tracks from his back catalogue.
+In 2019 Stefan returns to work on Cat on a Hot Tin Roof - not for the first time, as you'll see below.
+Here we asked Stefan to share and discuss with you a few tracks from his back catalogue.
 Enjoy.

 This is the most recent project I've worked on, for a film called Red Rover by Brooke Goldfinch.
 I've chosen it because it stands up well outside its original context and also because of Jane Sheldon's beautiful voice..